-I had an incredible conversation with Mayor Keisha Lance Bottoms (Season 4 sneak peek!) who decided not to run for a second term as Atlanta’s mayor after doing her own wellness check.
+I had an incredible conversation with Mayor Keisha Lance Bottoms in the (GCP podcast Season 4 opener) who decided not to run for a second term as Atlanta’s mayor after doing her own wellness check.
 She emphasized how vital it is that we parents make sure to “protect our peace” as we go about making sure everyone else is well cared for.
 When daily routines resume and chaos ensues, it can be quite challenging to remember to take care of ourselves, but doing so will make us more confident and prepared parents.

 I definitely have been feeling the February Blues.
 I’m still moving through life and finding ways to enjoy myself, but at times I’m hit with an energy-sapping malaise which makes me feel less like my normal self.
 After chatting with many of you in the #GCP Community, I know that I am not alone.
 Whether the blues are brought on by winter’s cold weather and limited sunlight, the letdown after the holidays, the pandemic, or something else, they are weighing a number of folks down.

 Knowing this is something lots of us may be experiencing motivated me to look for ways to combat these blues and protect our peace.
 Here are some ideas you can try to connect to joy, peace and get back to feeling like your best self.